top of page

 Trauma does not vanish with time.
 It settles into the body, alters sleep, reshapes appetite, interrupts attention, and colors the way you see yourself and the people around you.
 Neurobiological research shows that traumatic experiences are stored not only as narrative memory but also in sensory, emotional, and somatic systems, which is why trauma often persists even when someone cognitively understands what happened (van der Kolk, 2014).

-Words alone can sometimes feel too big or too small, unable to carry the full weight of what happened.
+Words can sometimes feel too big or too small, unable to carry the full weight of what happened.
 Research on trauma and memory supports this, noting that traumatic material is frequently encoded in nonverbal form, making purely verbal therapies feel insufficient or overwhelming for some survivors (Malchiodi, 2020).
 That is why this space combines trauma-informed counseling with art therapy.
-Together, they create a gentler language, one that does not demand explanation before you are ready, but instead invites safety, choice, and expression at your own rhythm.
+Together, they create a different language, one that does not demand explanation before you are ready, but instead invites safety, choice, and expression at your own rhythm.
 Creative arts therapies have been shown to support trauma processing by offering symbolic and sensory pathways that bypass the limitations of verbal expression (Schouten et al., 2015).

 Safety First